nylo-core/nylo.dev/resources/docs/2.x/installation.md

 ## Adding your .env file

 You will also need to add a `.env` file to your project at the root level.
-If you've downloaded Nylo through our site or on GitHub then this might already be there.
+If you've downloaded Nylo from GitHub then this might already be there.

 From the terminal, you can run the below command.